Permissionless-Software-Foundation/psfoundation-website2/markdown/2020-09-22-Q3-Update.md/Q3-update.md

 This web wallet application is 100% open source and MIT licensed, allowing companies to easily white-label it.
 We have already forked it several times for other projects, presented in this post.
 It's the only Bitcoin Cash web-wallet that has full support for nonfugible (NFT) tokens.

-By default, the code includes a 2,000 satoshi convenience fee output added to each transaction.
+By default, the code includes a 2,000 satoshi convenience fee output added to each transaction (about $0.005 USD).
 These 2,000 sats go to burn PSF tokens.

 [Nicolas Cappabianca](https://github.com/Nicocappabianca) has been making steady improvements to the wallet, moving it from the current Alpha release to a more stable Beta release soon.